siddhiverdhan/MergePDFs/README.md

 # Merge PDFs

 Often there is a need to merge multiple PDF files.
-This simple utility provides user option to browse PDF files and merge them.
+This simple utility provides user option to browse PDF files using file dialog and merge them.

 ## Python packages needed to run this utility
 PySimpleGUI and PyPDF2